aazaff/quantitativeFossils.R/README.md

 ##### taxonAlphaContributions( )
 ````
-# Returns vector of each taxon’s contribution to alpha diversity
+# Returns vector of each taxon’s contribution to alpha diversity.
+Written by S.M.
+Holland.

 # Parameter x is a community matrix of presence-absence data.